 Activity distance rating

-- Running Miles: A healthy, adult Manchester Terrier can run with you for two miles, three maximum.
+- Running Miles: A healthy, adult Manchester Terrier can run with you for two miles, three maximum, while wearing their favorite leash and collar.
 Though they have a runner's build, they are little and can't keep up with you over long distances.

 - Hiking Miles: If you can stop them from dragging you off trail after squirrels or chipmunks, your Manchester can keep you company on a three- to five-mile hike.